pyxy-dk/rocket-maud-htmx-h5bp/README.md

 ## ⚠ Caution

-[Rocket] is currently (late 2021) in [a bit of a hiatus](https://github.com/SergioBenitez/Rocket/discussions/1672#discussioncomment-1217547).
+[Rocket] is currently (late 202~~1~~2) in [a bit of a hiatus](https://github.com/SergioBenitez/Rocket/discussions/1672#discussioncomment-1217547).
-This template is built on `rocket-0.5.0-rc.1` which has major updates to async handling.
+This template is built on `rocket-0.5.0-rc.2` which has major updates to async handling.
-Unfortunately, the RC status means that [Maud] does not support this Rocket version out of the box, so the template also relies on [a draft PR with Rocket-0.5.0 support](https://github.com/lambda-fairy/maud/pull/307) and *nightly* Rust.
+Unfortunately, the RC status means that [Maud] does not support this Rocket version out of the box, so the template also relies on [a draft PR with Rocket-0.5.0 support](https://github.com/lambda-fairy/maud/pull/353).

 Taken together, this template isn't at its most stable right now, but it seems to work fine.
 When the projects regain traction the template will of course be updated.